 Electrical Safety Services

 Like any other system, your electrical system needs periodic maintenance and visual inspections to keep it in prime operating condition.
-Expert Wire's electrical safety and savings plan, the Expert Club is designed to uncover, diagnose, and correct minor problems before they become costly or hazardous.
-While regular planned visual inspections is not a problem free guarantee, it is your best investment in the safe and reliable long term operation of your home's electrical power system.
-Learn more about your home's electrical system today, Join the Expert Club!
+The Expert Club is designed to uncover, diagnose, and correct minor problems before they become costly or hazardous.
+Learn more.

 Are Smoke Detectors Protecting Your Family?